(DRAFT, work in progress last update 2019.08.05)

 Note: Microsoft does not currently support DCBx/LLDP.
 You need to be sure that the Switch is not set to "PFC Auto" on the used ports.
 But use "PFC Enable" or "PFC On"

 Use the Microsoft Deployment Guide and Validate DCB Scripts for Host validation

-In the Examples we use Priority 3 for Storage and Priority 5 for Cluster Traffic.
+In the Examples we use Priority 3 for Storage and Priority 5 or 7 for Cluster Traffic.